The NHS Says You're Still Responsible (Even When AI Writes Your Notes)

 The National Chief Clinical Information Officer also issued a priority notification warning about implementations not meeting clinical safety standards.
 The message was unambiguous: get this right or don’t do it at all.

-This is the right approach
+I think this is the right approach

-Of course clinicians should be accountable for their records.
-That’s not a new principle; it’s a foundational one.
+Some people in the AI space have called this guidance overly cautious, but I disagree.
+Of course clinicians should be accountable for their records; that’s not a new principle, it’s a foundational one.
 The fact that a machine wrote the first draft doesn’t change who’s responsible for the final product.
-If you sign off on notes, they’re yours.
-That was true when your dental nurse wrote them, and it’s true when an AI writes them.
+If you sign off on notes, they’re yours, and that was true when your dental nurse wrote them just as it’s true when an AI writes them.

 The detail problem, and why training matters

+AI-generated clinical notes are only as good as the model producing them, and not all models are equal.
 The risk with ambient scribing is that the AI misses something: a detail mentioned in passing, a subtle clinical finding, a piece of patient history that matters.
 If you sign off without catching the omission, that gap becomes part of the official record.

-The BDJ’s analysis raised an important point: clinicians are now in what some have termed a “liability sink” for AI tools.
-You’re accountable for the output, but you didn’t produce the output.
-That’s an uncomfortable position, and it demands you actually understand what the tool is doing and verify its work.
+The problem isn’t AI scribes as a concept.
+The problem is poorly implemented ones: systems that prioritise brevity over completeness, that haven’t been validated in clinical settings, that haven’t been trained on the specific demands of healthcare documentation.
+The BDJ’s analysis raised an important point here, noting that clinicians are now in what some have termed a “liability sink” for AI tools.
+You’re accountable for the output, but you didn’t produce the output, and that’s an uncomfortable position that demands you actually understand what the tool is doing and verify its work.

 Human in the loop, always

 You can’t take responsibility for something you haven’t grasped.
-If an AI scribe generates notes and you rubber-stamp them without reading them properly, you haven’t fulfilled your duty of care.
-You’ve just automated your accountability away while keeping the liability.
+If an AI scribe generates notes and you rubber-stamp them without reading them properly, you haven’t fulfilled your duty of care; you’ve just automated your accountability away while keeping the liability.
+Being “in the loop” doesn’t mean glancing at the output and clicking approve.
+It means reading the notes critically, checking them against your clinical memory of the consultation, and correcting anything wrong or missing.

 What this means for dental practices

 For dentists specifically, AI scribes offer real potential.
 Clinical note-taking is one of the most time-consuming administrative tasks in practice, and anything that reduces that burden without compromising quality is welcome.
+But the NHS guidance applies to all health and care settings, and dental practices, whether NHS or private, need to take it seriously.

-The clinicians who get this right will treat AI scribes as powerful assistants, not autonomous systems.
-Review the output, challenge it when something doesn’t look right, and never forget that your name is on those notes.
+AI scribes are coming to dentistry and the efficiency gains are too significant to ignore, but the NHS guidance is a timely reminder that efficiency without accountability is dangerous.
+I think the clinicians who get this right will be the ones who treat AI scribes as powerful assistants rather than autonomous systems: reviewing the output, challenging it when something doesn’t look right, and never forgetting that their name is on those notes.

 References